skip to Main Content

 The ex-wife fought the decision and the court agreed, stating that the life insurance was a fixed obligation.
 The man appealed and the appellate court sided with him, stating that life insurance has an indefinite duration and that it cannot be considered property division because the man’s life expectancy was unable to be determined.
 As such, it was considered periodic alimony and because the divorce decree did not state otherwise, it terminated once the ex-wife remarried.

 Alimony is given to a former spouse as a means of financial support.
 The guidelines regarding eligibility for alimony are not always clear.
 Some courts come up with alternatives to alimony, so it can be hard to determine how long it should last.
 It may last until the receiver remarries or dies, or even after the payer dies.
-It is important to consult the divorce decree or get clarification from a judge.
+It is important to consult the divorce decree or get clarification from a qualified divorce lawyer.

 Related Posts: Know the impacts of choosing a lump-sum alimony payment, Seeking enforcement action for court-ordered support in Maryland, Spousal support isn’t automatic in divorce, Consider different arrangements for alimony payments, Lump sum payments: Monthly alimony payments might be avoidable,